thomasWeise/aitoa/book/comparing/time/README.md

 - Clock time is a quantity which makes physical sense and which is intuitive clear to us.
 - In applications, we often have well-defined computational budgets and thus need to know how much time our processes really need.
-- Results in many research works reported report the consumed runtime, so there is a wide basis for comparisons.
+- Many research works report the consumed runtime, so there is a wide basis for comparisons.
 - If you want to publish your own work, you should report the runtime that your implementation of your algorithm needs as well.
 - If we measure the runtime of your algorithm implementation, it will include everything that the code you are executing does.
 If your code loads files, allocates data structures, or does complicated calculations &ndash; everything will be included in the measurement.